maflaven/noten/README.md

 #noten
 A simple note-taking app, optimized for desktop and mobile.
 It is purely client-side, using DOM storage as a database.
-The goal of this app was to make note taking as intuitive and simple possible by implementing the most essential features.
+The goal of this app was to make note taking as intuitive and simple as possible by implementing only the most essential features.

 Live link: [noten][live]
 [live]: https://ranginuitrot.github.io/noten/